jbenammi/The_Wall/README.md

 The wall is a posting/commenting platform that was built with Flask, SQL and Python.
 The main functionality is as follows:

 •	User has the ability to register account.
-•	SQL Bcrypt used for password encryption.
+•	Bcrypt used for password encryption.
 •	User have the ability to log in / logout.
 •	User can post a own messages on the wall with a timestamp.
 •	User cannot delete other users posts.